LabKey/gradlePlugin/README.md

 * Update reallyClean to depend on cleanSchemasCompile and thus remove the classes generated from xsd files
 * Remove the schemas jar, incorporating the schema classes into the "main" (implementation) jar.
+* Change publications to publish only the api jar and .module file

 ### veresion 1.7.0
 *Release*: 27 Aug 2019